 If anything, the COVID-19 pandemic has confirmed that situations change, often rapidly.
-Organisations worldwide have had to adjust to evolving requirements, changing demands and a transforming workforce.
+Organizations worldwide have had to adjust to evolving requirements, changing demands and a transforming workforce.

 Where we were before the pandemic is not where we are now, or where we will be.
 New circumstances might require different solutions.
-To adapt, we must regularly reassess ourselves and our organisations.
+To adapt, we must regularly reassess ourselves and our organizations.

 The same goes for your managed print services (MPS).
 Is everything the same as it was a year ago?
 Unlikely.
 Staffing levels have probably changed.
 You might have opened, shifted or closed locations.
 Perhaps you’re using new processes or technologies.

 Bottom line: Your previously completed MPS assessment is probably no longer valid.
-Your MPS setup most likely is not calibrated to your organisation’s current reality.
-Ongoing assessment is vital to maintain an optimised printing and scanning ecosystem.
+Your MPS setup most likely is not calibrated to your organization’s current reality.
+Ongoing assessment is vital to maintain an optimized printing and scanning ecosystem.